XuShenLZ/H-OBCA/README.md

 1. this code has been tested on Julia 0.5.1 and 0.6.0, and might not run on any other Julia versions

 2. For best results, run code in Julia terminal

+### Modifications - Xu Shen:
+1. Transformed to a ROS node and made changes to the function structure
+2. Used JLD Data format for data saving and load.
+In Julia Environment, run Pkg.add("JLD") to install this package